Homeowners Insurance

 What is the difference between actual cash value and replacement cost value?

-Actual cash value (ACV) pays you what your damaged or stolen property was worth at the time of the loss — factoring in depreciation.
+Actual cash value (ACV) pays you what your damaged or stolen property was worth at the time of the loss, factoring in depreciation.
 Replacement cost value (RCV) pays what it would cost to replace the item new, without deducting for depreciation.
-RCV policies typically cost 10–15% more in premium but provide significantly better financial protection.
+RCV policies typically cost 10–15% more in premium but provide significantly better financial protection after a loss.
 Most financial experts recommend opting for RCV coverage whenever possible.

 Does my credit score affect my home insurance rate?

 Yes.
-In most states, insurers use a credit-based insurance score — which draws on data similar to your FICO Score — to help determine your premium.
-Homeowners with poor credit can pay significantly more than those with excellent credit.
+In most states, insurers use a credit-based insurance score, which draws on data similar to your FICO Score, to help set your premium.
+Homeowners with poor credit can pay significantly more.
 According to NerdWallet’s credit and insurance research, homeowners with poor credit pay an average of 76% more for home insurance than those with good credit.
 Note that California, Maryland, and Massachusetts prohibit the use of credit scores in homeowners insurance pricing.

 What discounts are available for homeowners insurance?

-Common homeowners insurance discounts include: bundling home and auto policies (5–25% off), installing a monitored security system (up to 20% off), new construction homes (10–25% off), living near a fire station (up to 10% off), non-smoker household, LEED-certified green home, loyalty discounts for long-term customers, and claims-free history.
-Availability varies by insurer — always ask your agent for a full list of available discounts.
+Common homeowners insurance discounts include bundling home and auto policies (5–25% off), installing a monitored security system (up to 20% off), and new construction homes (10–25% off).
+You may also qualify for discounts if you live near a fire station, maintain a claims-free history, or have a LEED-certified home.
+Availability varies by insurer, so ask your agent for a full list before finalizing your quote.

 What is the NAIC and how can it help me choose an insurer?

 The National Association of Insurance Commissioners (NAIC) is a U.S. regulatory body that publishes a complaint ratio index for insurance companies.
-A ratio below 1.0 indicates fewer complaints than the industry average — a positive sign.
-Checking an insurer’s NAIC complaint score is a free and reliable way to assess how well a company handles customer service and claims disputes before you commit.
+A ratio below 1.0 indicates fewer complaints than the industry average, which is a positive sign.
+Checking an insurer’s NAIC complaint score is a free, reliable way to assess how well a company handles customer service and claims disputes before you commit.

 Is flood insurance included in standard homeowners insurance?